awsdocs/aws-kms-developer-guide/doc_source/services-et.md

 1. You can download the encrypted output file and decrypt it locally by using the original AES key that you defined\.

 **Important**
-Your private encryption keys are never stored by AWS\.
-Therefore, it is important that you safely and securely manage your keys\.
+AWS never stores your private encryption keys\.
+Therefore, it is important that you manage your keys safely and securely\.
 If you lose them, you won't be able to decrypt your data\.

 ## HLS Content Protection<a name="et-hls"></a>

 HTTP Live Streaming \(HLS\) is an adaptive streaming protocol\.
-Elastic Transcoder supports HLS by breaking your input file into smaller individual files called media segments\.
+Elastic Transcoder supports HLS by breaking your input file into smaller individual files called *media segments*\.
 A set of corresponding individual media segments contain the same material encoded at different bit rates, thereby enabling the player to select the stream that best fits the available bandwidth\.
 Elastic Transcoder also creates playlists that contain metadata for the various segments that are available to be streamed\.

-You can use AES\-128 encryption to protect the transcoded media segments\.
-When you enable HLS content protection, each media segment is encrypted using an AES\-128 encryption key\.
-When the content is viewed, the player downloads the key and decrypts the media segments during the playback process\.
+When you enable *HLS content protection*, each media segment is encrypted using a 128\-bit AES encryption key\.
+When the content is viewed, during the playback process, the player downloads the key and decrypts the media segments\.

 Two types of keys are used: an AWS KMS CMK and a data key\.
 You must create a CMK to use to encrypt and decrypt the data key\.
 Elastic Transcoder uses the data key to encrypt and decrypt media segments\.
 The data key must be AES\-128\.
 All variations and segments of the same content are encrypted using the same data key\.
 You can provide a data key or have Elastic Transcoder create it for you\.